Accountability & Performance

 Parents Right to Know

 Parents are provided with the Right to Request to be provided with information regarding any state or local educational agency’s policy regarding student participation in any assessments mandated by the state or local educational agency.
-For additional information please contact the CIS Principal, Karen Young, or the CIS Accountability Coordinator, Sarah P. Grafton.
+For additional information please contact the CIS Principal.

 Read to Achieve